-The city of Kashan boasts an illustrious weaving history dating back to the 16th century, and is the birthplace of many archetypal antique carpet designs.
-Of the rugs produced in Kashan in the 19th century, Mohtasham Kashan antique rugs are the most prized.
-These sublime rugs were woven in the highest quality lamb’s wool, giving the rugs a reflective quality, which makes their colors shimmer.
-The ivory and gold backgrounds of Mohtasham Kashan rugs set off finely knotted designs of either a teardrop medallion or complex allover blossom and leaf motifs.
+boasts an illustrious weaving history dating back to the 16th century, and is the birthplace of many archetypal antique carpet designs.
+Of all the floral rugs produced in the 19th century, those from the Mohtasham Kashan tradition are the most prized.
+In the 19th century and early 20th century, the designers and weavers of Kashan had the most inventive, profound aesthetic that, coupled with an extremely fine weave, produced rugs of great depth and beauty.
+These sublime pieces used the highest quality lamb’s wool, giving them a reflective quality, which makes their colors shimmer.
+Ivory and gold backgrounds were most often used to set off this style’s remarkable panoply of medallion or overall patterns.
 To view a diverse gallery of beautiful antique rugs from the city of Kashan, click here.

 19th century Meshed rugs continue a classical Court carpet tradition established during the 16th and 17th centuries.
 Boasting an effusive, floral design, Meshed carpets usually incorporate deep burgundy or claret grounds as their defining color.
 The formal, botanically inspired patterning that surrounds a central, symmetrical medallion is highly ornate.
 Signature cartouches are occasionally encountered.
 A stiff, heavy handle is characteristic of antique Meshed carpets.
-See which of these rare, enrapturing antique Meshed rugs are available here, in the gallery.
+See these rare, enrapturing antique Meshed rugs are available here, in the gallery.

-Considered one of the most extraordinarily finely woven of antique Persian rugs, 19th century Tehran carpets are very highly prized by connoisseurs for their exceptional refinement and consummate Court carpet artistry.
+On par with the finest of the other Court weaving styles, 19th century Tehran carpets are very highly prized by connoisseurs for their detailed renderings of fanciful gardens and dazzling allover repeated patterns.
 Strikingly realistic, pictorial drawing is a hallmark of this style, with an abundance of animals, birds and effusive botanical forms rendered from a direct observation of nature.
 Exceedingly subtle, nuanced color palettes are often employed to support these designs, entirely eschewing harsh color combinations.
 Tehran carpets are among the most seldom produced of antique styles and are incredibly scarce.
 In 19th century pieces, area sizes predominate.
 To browse a selection of exquisite antique Tehran carpets in the gallery, click here.